openclimatedata/global-carbon-budget/README.md

 ## Notes

-A bug in the Ocean-Sink Excel sheet for the model average is fixed in this CSV.

 The *Global Carbon Budget* data is written to CSV files using the accuracy used for display in the original Excel, or one digit more files